Chaudhary Charan Singh International Airport: Aerocity

-The total population of project will be 31,108 persons.
+The total population of the project will be 31,108 persons.

 Adequate provision will be made for the heavy vehicle parking at the project site to allow smooth movement at the site.
 The proposed parking area will be 4087 ECS.

 The total project cost of the proposed City Side Development project is 1116.50 crores.

 The Aero City will be constructed between the new Terminal 3 and the CCSIA Metro Station.
 Estimated date of completion for the project is 2026.